Upcoming Events and Noteworthy Accomplishments

 Therapeutic Recreation 70% of graduates reporting had jobs in the field, 30% were attending graduate school

-- Dr. Jearold Holland has been promoted to professor.
+- Dr. Laurie Harmon has been promoted to Associate Professor.

 Recent Student Successes